GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 you will learn how to load and show images from a remote URL.

 > Note: Up until now, the code in each lab builds upon the previous lab code sample.
-We've decided not to include the user identification code changes in the remainder of the lab since the `identity API` is still experimental (and you wouldn't be able to publish the sample code to the store).
+We've decided not to include the user identification code changes in the remainder of the lab since the `identity API` is still experimental and as such it would prevent you from publishing your final code to the Chrome Web Store.